JoelSamson/Joel-Samson---Personal-Portfolio-Legacy-/README.md

 ## Features

-### About Me

-Learn more about my background, skills, and interests.
-I am passionate about technology and its applications in solving real-world problems.
+- **About Me**: Learn more about my background, skills, and interests.

-### Landing Page

-A visually appealing landing site welcomes visitors, setting a positive tone for exploring the portfolio.
+- **Landing Page**: A visually appealing landing site to welcome visitors.

-### Menu

-Navigate through different sections seamlessly using the intuitive menu.
-Discover my skills, experiences, and projects effortlessly.

-### Skills

-Explore my technical skills and areas of expertise.
-From programming languages to frameworks, I'm proficient in a wide array of tools.

-### Experience
+- **Menu**: Intuitive navigation to different sections of the portfolio.
+- **Skills**: Detailed exploration of my technical proficiencies.

-Discover my professional experiences and achievements.
-I've worked on diverse projects, enhancing my skills and knowledge.
+- **Experience**: Highlights of my professional journey and achievements.

-### Projects

-View the projects I have worked on, showcasing my capabilities.
-Each project demonstrates my problem-solving abilities and creativity.

-### Contact Section

-Connect with me easily through the integrated contact form powered by FormSubmit.io.
-I'm always open to new opportunities and collaborations.

-### Where to Find Me

-Explore my location using Google Maps.
-If you're in the area, let's meet and discuss exciting projects or tech-related topics.
+- **Projects**: Showcase of diverse projects I have worked on.
+- **Contact Section**: Easy connection through an integrated form.
+- **Location on Google Maps**: Explore my physical location.

 ## Additional Features